When the Public Fiduciary Steps In

 How Law Enforcement Fits In

-When a law enforcement agency responds to a death and cannot find the heirs or personal representative, the public fiduciary takes over.
-The law enforcement agency protects the property in the meantime, and the public fiduciary then follows the procedures outlined in A.R.S.
-14-5605 and 14-5606.
+Sometimes a law enforcement agency responds to a death and cannot find the heirs or personal representative.
+In that case, the public fiduciary takes over.

 Pending action by the public fiduciary, the law enforcement agency shall protect all properties of the deceased person.